synthetism/patterns/README.md

 ## Base Patterns

-Each pattern has its own documentation and examples. in [/blob/main/docs](https://github.com/anton-ecom/patterns/blob/main/docs/)
+Each pattern has its own documentation and examples in [Docs](https://github.com/anton-ecom/patterns/blob/main/docs/)

 - **Result** Represent the outcome of operations that might fail, with a simple, type-safe API [Read more](https://github.com/anton-ecom/patterns/blob/main/docs/result.md)
 - **Value Object** Immutable objects defined by their property values, not identity [Read more](https://github.com/anton-ecom/patterns/blob/main/docs/value-object.md)